SamuelEarl/fanny-pack-ui-old/src/routes/components/select-single.svelte.md

 />
 ```

-Note that if you pass an array of objects to the `optionsArray` prop, then each object inside the array should have `text` and `value` properties.
+Note that if you pass an array of objects to the `optionsArray` prop, then each object inside the array should have `label` and `value` properties.

 <br>